olawlor/byteforge/server101/README.md

 * **c** (Continue) lets the program keep running.
 * **q** (Quit) leaves gdb, so you can test the server again.

 Fix the service so it's OK!
+The changes you make with gdb only apply while that copy of the server is running.

 Eat big fish